Posterior Average Effects: Framework and main results

-In Theorem \ref{theo_global} we establish a global bound on the bias of the posterior estimator.
-The infimum in the theorem is taken over all possible functions $\gamma(y,x)$, subject to measurability conditions, which we implicitly assume throughout the paper.
-This only relies on asymptotic linearity of the estimators.
+In Theorem \ref{theo_global} we establish a fixed-$\epsilon$ bound on the worst-case specification error of PAE, which holds for all $\epsilon>0$ and all $\phi$-divergences such that $\phi$ is convex with $\phi(1)=0$.
+The infimum is taken over all possible functions $\gamma(y,x)$, subject to measurability conditions, which we implicitly assume throughout the paper.
+Although $\widehat{\delta}^{\rm P}$ may not minimize worst-case specification error for finite $\epsilon$, Theorem \ref{theo_global} shows that its worst-case specification error is never larger than twice the minimum worst-case specification error.
+In addition, the factor two in Theorem \ref{theo_global} cannot be improved upon in general, as we show in Appendix \ref{App_Ext} in the context of a simple binary choice model.